 One of the major conclusions of my book Born to Learn is that everything that happens happens by accident, as the philosopher Ludwig Wittgenstein pointed out in his book of propositions, Prototractatus, and therefore no one is to blame or praise for what happens.

 One might think with a background like mine I ought to be rounded up and summarily shot for the sins of my ancestors; but I don't think it was my fault.
 I did not make up the rules for how human affairs happen on Earth.
-They happen gradually and inexorably from generation to generation according to script messages passed to children from parents using all ego states, socially and psychologically, like runners passing a baton in a track race.
+They happen gradually and inexorably from generation to generation according to script messages passed down to children from parents using all ego states, socially and psychologically, like runners passing a baton in a track race.

 Read Born to Learn for more information on ego states and script messages.
 See the Effective Learning Publications page above for details about the book.